paulrobertlloyd/paulrobertlloyd-v3/source/_pages/styleguide.markdown

       margin-bottom: 0;
   }
 ---
-fi ff ffl ffi 1234567890 This document is a guide to the mark-up styles used throughout the site.
+This document is a guide to the mark-up styles used throughout the site.
 Parts of this markup guide are attributable to [Dave Shea](http://www.mezzoblue.com/), and licensed under [Creative Commons](http://creativecommons.org/licenses/by-sa/2.0/uk/){: rel="license"}.

+Line length: dolor sit amet consect eturadi *isicing elit, sed do eiusmod *tempor incididunt ut labore et dolore magna aliqua.

+Ligatures and numerals: fi ff ffl ffi 1234567890 1/2 1/3 1/4

-## Sections
+## Sections this is a long header
 The main page header of this guide is an `h1` element.
 Any header elements may include links, as depicted in the example.

 The secondary header above is an `h2` element, which may be used for any form of important page-level header.
 More than one may be used per page.
 Consider using an `h2` unless you need a header level of less importance, or as a sub-header to an existing `h2` element.

-### Third-Level Header
+### Third-Level Header this is a long header
 The header above is an `h3` element, which may be used for any form of page-level header which falls below the `h2` header in a document hierarchy.

-#### Fourth-Level Header
+#### Fourth-Level Header this is a long header
 The header above is an `h4` element, which may be used for any form of page-level header which falls below the `h3` header in a document hierarchy.

-##### Fifth-Level Header
-The header above is an `h5` element, which may be used for any form of page-level header which falls below the `h4` header in a document hierarchy.

-###### Sixth-Level Header
-The header above is an `h6` element, which may be used for any form of page-level header which falls below the `h5` header in a document hierarchy.

 ## Grouping content